LadybugDB/ladybug-docs/src/content/docs/tutorials/example-database.md

 ```

-This will create the required node and relationship tables in Kuzu.
+This will create the required node and relationship tables in Ladybug.